Josh-121/simple_shell/README.md

-Description
+Usage

-simple_shell is a command line interpreter, or shell, in the tradition of the first Unix shell written by Ken Thompson in 1971.
-This shell is intentionally minimalistic, yet includes the basic functionality of a traditional Unix-like command line user interface.
+The simple_shell is designed to execute commands in a similar manner to sh, however with more limited functionality.
+The development of this shell is ongoing.